 While using ice may be tempting for relief quickly, it might not be the right choice for you and your specific injury and inflammation.
 Consider all of your options and speak to a professional who can help come up with a treatment plan.
 Every patient and treatment is different depending on the cause and location of the injury.

 Dr. Reza Ghassemi

-If you are looking for a clinician certified in performing the patented procedure, call a trusted, well-educated chiropractor like Dr. Reza Ghassemi in St. Petersburg.
+If you are looking for a clinician certified in performing the patented procedure, call a trusted, well-educated chiropractor like Dr. Reza Ghassemi in Bozeman, MT.
 In addition to his Doctor of Chiropractic, he holds a Bachelor of Arts in Biology, as well as a Physical Therapy degree.

 No stranger to alternative therapies, Dr. Ghassemi is a certified Interactive Metronome provider, a certified Kinesio Taping practitioner, and industry leaders who have trained him in GT.Contact Reza Chiropractic or call today at (406) 920-1807 to discover what is best for you.